vijaymathew/vijaymathew.github.io/books/info/chapter_10.md

    many orders of magnitude beyond current engineering.
 ```

-The Bekenstein bound — the maximum information that can be stored in a region of space — is 10⁴⁰ bits for a kilogram of matter in a centimeter sphere.
+The Bekenstein bound — the maximum information that can be stored in a region of space — is on the order of 10⁴¹ bits for a kilogram of matter in a centimeter sphere.
 For context, all the data ever created by humanity is estimated at around 10²³ bits.
 We are nowhere near the physical limits of information storage or transmission.
 The binding constraints for the foreseeable future are economic and engineering, not physical.

 ---